Kansas vs. Kentucky: Odds, spread, over/under - November 14

 - Odds to win the national championship: +1000

-- While our computer ranking places Kentucky 138th in the country, the team's national championship odds rank is much higher, placing it fifth-best.
+- Kansas is best in the country in terms of its odds to win the national championship (+1000), and resides in the same spot, according to the computer rankings.

-- Kentucky's chances of winning the national championship, based on its odds, are 5.9%.
+- Kansas' chances of winning the national championship, based on its odds, are 9.1%.

 Check out all the futures bets available at BetMGM!